-Aging-in-place care is HSA- and FSA-eligible
+Aging-in-place care can be HSA- and FSA-eligible

 Aging in place — eligible expenses

-Companion care — the biggest unlock
+Companion care — the biggest one to document

 Next step